A call to arms: making the case for more reusable libraries: Scientific Code Development

 \subsection{Intermittent Development}

+What can we say about the development model and maintainability of scientific software?
+This takes us to our next complication: the intermittency of funding.

-The next complication in scientific software is the intermittency of funding.
-For instance, most electronic structure programs---including both free and open source\citep{Lehtola2022_WIRCMS_1610} packages, academic packages, as well as commercial packages---are developed to a significant extent with public research funding.
+For instance, most electronic structure programs---including both free and open source packages,\citep{Lehtola2022_WIRCMS_1610} academic packages, as well as commercial packages---are developed to a significant extent with public research funding.
 The intermittency of this funding causes challenges to sustainability.

 As principal investigators (PIs) usually do not have the resources (time and/or programming knowledge) to develop or maintain software, a code development project typically begins with the arrival of a new student or postdoc.
 Once the student graduates or the postdoc leaves for their next position, the code they developed is left without a maintainer.